datarobot-community/harv-the-finance-finder/README.md

 source .venv/bin/activate
 ```
 - Create a DataRobot account.
 You can request a trial at https://datarobot.com/lp/trial.
-- Create an IEX Cloud account (Optional) - they provide financial data
+- Create an IEX Cloud account (Optional) - they provide financial data.
+The app comes with pre-generated datasets already.

 - Install required dependencies:
   - PostgreSQL